 Failure to receive notices does not waive a patron’s responsibility to return items on time and pay any fines and fees incurred.

 Bill Notice: 30 days after an item is past due, a bill notice is sent to the address on file listing the replacement cost and processing fee.
 This notice is send by U.S. Mail.

 How do I sign up for email notices?

-Richmond Public Library offers emailing of notices for upcoming due dates, past due items, and holds availability.
+Richmond Public Library offers email notices for upcoming due dates, past due items, and holds availability.
 Visit any Richmond Public Library location to sign up to receive email notifications.

 Who can apply for an eCard?

-Residents of the City of Richmond and surrounding areas who’ve never had a RPL card and only want to use RPL’s computers or online services may apply for an eCard (get a library card page)
+Residents of the City of Richmond and surrounding areas who’ve never had a RPL card and only want to use RPL’s computers or online services may apply for an eCard.